tjd1234/cmpt120fall2022/lectures/lecture18/lecture18notes.md

 ## Lecture 18 Notes

-This lecture is a case study of converting to and from binary numbers.
+This lecture is a case study of **converting to and from binary numbers**.
 It's good practice with loops, and computational thinking.

 ### Base-10 Numbers

 The ordinary numbers we use day-to-day are called **decimal numbers**, or **base-10 numbers**.
+In base-10, a number consists of **digits**, which are the integers 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
+The value of a base-10 number is
-In base-10, each **digit** is an integer from 0 to 9, and the right-most digit is multiplied by 1, the digit to the left of that is multiplied by 10, the digit to the left of that is multiplied by 100, and so on.
-Since the position of the digit matters, this is called [positional notation](https://en.wikipedia.org/wiki/Positional_notation).
+calculated like this: the right-most digit is multiplied by 1, the digit to the left of that is multiplied by 10, the digit to the left of that is multiplied by 100, and so on.
+Since the *position* of the digit matters, this is called [positional notation](https://en.wikipedia.org/wiki/Positional_notation).

 For example, the base-10 number 3503 is interpreted like this:

 ```
    3     5     0     3  = 3*1000 + 5*100 + 0*10 + 3*1
 1000   100    10     1
 10^3  10^2  10^1  10^0
 ```

 Notice that the 3 at the start represents 3\*1000 = 3000, while the 3 at the